-Determine whether the applicants have the ability to be accepting and loving toward a foster child entering the home.
+Determine whether the applicants can be accepting and loving toward a foster child entering the home.

-Many times foster children have been hurt and are withdrawn and suspicious of people.
+Often, foster children have been hurt and are withdrawn and suspicious of people.
 It is important that the foster parents show acceptance and caring as soon as the foster child enters the home.
 A child entering care needs to feel the unconditional acceptance of the parenting figures from the beginning of the placement.